edumserrano/playwright-adventures/demos/docker/README.md

    npm start
    ```
    Once the command finishes the app should open in your default browser at [http://127.0.0.1:4200/](http://127.0.0.1:4200/).

-## The app

-The app being tested is an Angular 17 app.
-It has no changes from the template you get from doing `ng new`.

-> [!NOTE]
->
-> Although the app being tested is an Angular app, the Playwright concepts that are demoed are frontend framework agnostic which means they and can be applied to any frontend framework.

 ## Run tests